Messiah (video game): Legacy

-Throughout the game, the main character makes a sound (referred to as "oof"), which would later be used in the popular game Roblox as a sound effect for when a character dies.
-There was a subsequent legal dispute over the use of the "oof" sound, which led to a compensation agreement between Roblox Corporation and Tommy Tallarico, who worked on the soundtrack of Messiah.
-On July 26, 2022, the original sound was removed from Roblox and replaced with another.
-The sound effect returned to Roblox in 2025.
+At one point in Messiah, the protagonist makes a vocalization referred to as "oof", which was later used in the game Roblox as the sound effect for when a character dies.
+The sound became well-known in the Roblox community as a meme.
+In 2020, there was a legal dispute over the use of the "oof" sound, which led to a compensation agreement between Roblox Corporation and Tommy Tallarico, who created the soundtrack for Messiah.
+On July 26, 2022, the "oof" sound was removed from Roblox and replaced with a different death sound.
+The sound effect returned to Roblox in July 2025.